-Creating a customer-managed ExpressRoute circuit for a Skytap on Azure ExpressRoute connection
+Using a customer-managed ExpressRoute connection with Skytap on Azure

 First, you’ll create and configure an ExpressRoute circuit in Azure, and then you’ll use the service key for that ExpressRoute circuit to create a Skytap on Azure ExpressRoute connection.